 - > Existing infrastructure is serviced through septic tanks; and - The nearest Waste Water Treatment Works (WWTW), i.e., the Fisantekraal WWTW, is 3 km from the study area.
 A few options are being investigated in terms of connecting the sewer reticulation and treatment of the proposed CWA development to the Fisantekraal WWTW.
-This includes: - Option 1: constructing a pumpstation and associated rising main to pump the sewage; and - Option 2: constructing an onsite package sewerage treatment plan to treat sewage on site.
+This includes: - Option 1: constructing a pumpstation and associated rising main to pump the sewage; - Option 2: constructing an onsite package sewerage treatment plant to treat sewage on site, designed as a closed system; and - Option 3: a dual treatment approach, optimising sewage treatment with an onsite package sewerage treatment plant and reusage of non-potable water on site, while using a primary pumpstation and raising main to direct remaining sewage to the Fisantekraal WWTW for further treatment and disposal (preferred).
+This option would also include a lifting station for non-potable water, a sludge processing area and an emergency overflow pond, as well as an emergency overflow to the primary sewer pump station from the package sewerage treatment plant, directing all development demands to the Fisantekraal WWTW in case of failure.